A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Simulations

 The data are simulated for $(d_z,d_x,d_y) \in \{(2,2,2),(4,4,3),(15,6,6),(50,8,8)\}$.
 We simulate the mixed data according to Algorithm \ref{mixed_generation}.
 Here we fix half of the $X$'s to be continuous and the other half binary.
 We consider $\beta_{XY}\in [0.0,0.1]$.
 We follow the same principles as in the continuous case when selecting $\theta,\phi,\beta_{XZ},\beta_{YZ}$.

 In our experiments, we compare against RuLSIF and randomly sampled uniform weights.
 We also compare between estimating the density ratio of the binary treatments separately (denoted with suffix ``prod") and all treatments simultaneously (no suffix).
-The ``mixed" suffix is a reference to the \textit{dimension-wise mixing} proposed in \cite{rhodes2020telescoping}, which is applied when using TRE-Q. We present the results in \Cref{mixed_res}.
+The ``mixed" suffix is a reference to the \textit{dimension-wise mixing} proposed in \cite{rhodes2020telescoping}, which is applied when using TRE-$p^*$.
+We present the results in \Cref{mixed_res}.
+We note that bd-CME has an inflated type 1 error rate for $d_Z=50$.